MarkRBest/markrbest.github.io/_posts/2020-11-30-problem-with-moving-averages.md

 $$ SMA(4)_{t+4} = 2 * SMA(8)_t - SMA(4)_{t} $$

 So there is an explicit relationship between moving averages of different window length but importantly only once they are phase corrected.
+This knowledge is useful when trying to implement a trading strategy since we are really trading the future moving average vs the price rather than the current phase corrected version.